 Both a SMC and subsidies promoting F&V consumption can substantially increase consumption and reduce the burden of disease and healthcare costs attributable to low intake of F&V in England.
 A targeted subsidy to low-income households is most likely cost-effective and can additionally reduce inequalities.
 By estimating “the cost of doing nothing” as well as “the cost of changing” using dietary policy, this study provides the much-needed evidence to inform resource allocation and priority setting in public health.

 Contributors

 ACPG and MP conceived the study design, did the statistical analysis and wrote the manuscript.
 All authors provided critical revisions of the draft and approved the submitted draft.
 The corresponding author attests that all listed authors meet authorship criteria and that no others meeting the criteria have been omitted.
 MP is the guarantor.

-Declaration of interests
+Declaration of competing interests

-All authors declare no potential conflict of interest.
+None to be declared.

 Acknowledgements

 Although this study was not funded, JAC acknowledges support of Qatar National Research Fund (NPRP10-1208-160017).

+Data sharing statement

+All data used in this study are publicly available in the Office for National Statistics and NHS Digital websites.

+Licence for Publication The Corresponding Author has the right to grant on behalf of all authors and does grant on behalf of all authors, an exclusive licence on a worldwide basis to the BMJ Publishing Group Ltd to permit this article to be published in JECH and any other BMJPGL products and sublicences such use and exploit all subsidiary rights, as set out in our licence (http://group.bmj.com/products/journals/instructions-for-authors/licence-forms).

 References